Who has the last word? Understanding How to Sample Online Discussions: A Probabilistic Model of Justified Arguments in Synthetic Bipolar Argumentation Frameworks

-A digraph with \textit{homogeneous in-degree distribution} is one where the degree distribution is the same for all the nodes, i.e. $\pair{\forall 0\leq h\leq N}p(k|h)=p(k)$.
-Scale-free trees \cite{barabasi1999emergence} are a class of graphs where the degree distribution of nodes follows a power law.
-For scale free graphs the condition $p(k|h)=p(k)$ no longer holds \cite{katona2006levels}.
+A digraph with \textit{homogeneous in-degree distribution} is one where the degree distribution is the same for all the nodes.
+In the context of reply trees, this means that the distribution of the numbers of children (replies) does not vary across different levels (except for the deeper level, where the are no children): i.e. $\forall 0\leq h < N\ p(k|h)=p(k).$

-In the first case, the homogeneity of the in-degree distribution will allow us to classify analytically three main behaviours of $p_h$ as a function of the probability that an edge is supporting, $q$.
-We will then compare these results with simulations done on synthetic trees with Poisson in-degree distribution.

-In the second case, the graphs have a more complicated structure, but we will see that some of its features will better approximate the structure of Kialo discussions.
-In this case it will not be possible to find exact formulae for $p_h$, so we will focus on the simulations on synthetic trees only.
-The results coming from this analysis will be then compared with the analysis of real discussions crawled from Kialo (Section \ref{sec:Kialo}), both to validate the probabilistic approach we are using and to interpret Kialo discussions using the results from our models.